How to Avoid Falling into the IHT Trap

 The NEST pension scheme allowed savers’ unused funds to go uncounted as part of their estate, making them exempt from IHT and thus allowing more capital to be passed on to children and loved ones.

 And since the changes in April 2017, NEST is predicted to grow significantly, due to the previous ban on transfers into the scheme being lifted.
 Annual charges for pensions transfers will now be dramatically low, at 0.3% per annum, thanks to a new arrangement.
+However, if this facility is used, there is also a contribution charge of 1.8% on each new contribution into a member’s retirement pot.

 Protect your inheritance